derzu/ONVIF-PVR/README.md

 # ONVIF-PVR
-ONVIF multi device client PVR (Personal Video Recorder).
+ONVIF multi device client NVC (Network Video Client) and PVR (Personal Video Recorder) .
 It shows and record multiple ONVIF cameras using RTSP over UDP or TCP.
 Tested on Linux, should work easily on others OS's.

 # Requirements